 TGbe editor: Please delete the following paragraphs in this subclause as shown below:

-An AP affiliated with an AP MLD shall set the MLD Capabilities And Operations Present subfield in the Multi-Link Control field of the Basic Multi-Link element to 1 when carried in transmitted Beacon, Probe Response, and (Re)Association Response frames.
-When a Basic Multi-Link element is carried in other frames, the AP shall set the MLD Capabilities And Operations Present subfield to 0.

-A non-AP STA affiliated with a non-AP MLD shall set the MLD Capabilities And Operations Present subfield in the Multi-Link Control field of the Basic Multi-Link element to 1 when carried in a transmitted (Re)Association Request frame.
-When a Basic Multi-Link element is carried in other frames, the non-AP STA shall set the MLD Capabilities And Operations Present subfield to 0.

 ---- End of changes for 23007 ------

 Bugfixes

 Bug 1: The conditions for setting the Critical Update Flag subfield in clause 9.4.1.4 were updated to include changes due to T2LM or ML Reconfig procedures.
 However, the corresponding changes were not propagated to clause 9.4.2.70.
 The condition to set the Critical Update Flag subfield of the Nontransmitted BSSID Capability And Status field to 1 need to match those described in 9.4.1.4.
 In addition, the editorial instructions in 9.4.2.70 needs to be updated to match baseline (REVme D5.0).
 Furthermore, the instructions to baseline editor to update the field name are missing.